linsalrob/PyFBA/README.md

 ## Installing PyFBA

-To use PyFBA you need Python 2.7 or greater, and you need to [install the GNU GLPK](INSTALLATION.md) and a Python wrapper for that program, pyGLPK available from [github](https://github.com/bradfordboyle/pyglpk).
+To use PyFBA you need Python 3.0 or greater, and you need to [install the GNU GLPK](INSTALLATION.md) and a Python wrapper for that program, pyGLPK available from [github](https://github.com/bradfordboyle/pyglpk).

 We also leverage the [Model SEED GitHub](https://github.com/ModelSEED/ModelSEEDDatabase.git) repository with all the latest biochemistry tables.

 Our [installation](INSTALLATION.md) page has detailed instructions on installing PyFBA and getting everything running.

-Vimalkumar Velayudhan from the [APC Microbiome Institute](http://apc.ucc.ie/) at the [University College](http://www.ucc.ie) in Cork, Ireland has created a [Docker image](https://hub.docker.com/r/vimalkvn/pyfba/) for PyFBA.
-Instructions are provided on the docker website.

 ## Getting Started with PyFBA